Goals and background

 - resolution 300

 - Save the file to your lab 8 folder (i.e. tints_hillshade_quesnel.tif)

 Test ArcScene with the DEM and Hillshade layers

-- Start ArcScene and load in the raster lyr files (just to see the problems we face).
+- Start ArcScene and load in the raster lyr files

 - Do not spend much time here, just try the next part

 Using the merged raster layers in ArcScene

 You see that we suffer from the same issues as last week, whereby it is very difficult to get the shaded relief to lay over top of the DEM without the DEM layer poking through

 - Remove the hillshade lyr file from ArcScene